sourcegraph/learn/posts/regular-expression-patterns.md

 ---
-title: How to Search with Sourcegraph Using Regular Expression Patterns
+title: How To Search with Sourcegraph using Regular Expression Patterns
 author: Marek Zaluski
 tags: [tutorial, search, Sourcegraph]
 description: Learn how to use regular expression search patterns to search code on Sourcegraph.